Reply-to-List, or Reply-to-All?

 Background

-Different people have different preferences, use different software, and
+Different people have different preferences, use different

 - John doesn't do any filtering — he isn't subscribed to many